danbradham/fsfs/docs/guide.rst

 | fsfs.EntryUUIDChanged | entry                     | When an Entry's UUID changes     |
 +-----------------------+---------------------------+----------------------------------+

-`fsfs.EntryFactory` and `fsfs.SimpleEntryFactory` uses these signals to keep their caches up-to-date.
+`fsfs.EntryFactory` and `fsfs.SimpleEntryFactory` use these channels to keep their caches up-to-date.

-Use connect to subscribe a callable to any of the above signals.
+Use connect to receive messages sent on any of the above channels.

 .. code-block:: python